magmastonealex/DaveQuest/README.md

 The enemy AI was surprisingly easy to implement (once player collisions were figured out...), although there isn't a lot of "thinking" going on.

-Source code is available [here](jacknoir.no-ip.org/game/code.zip).
-You will need MinGW installed, along with SDL, SDL_Image and SDL_TTF.
+To compile: You will need MinGW installed, along with SDL, SDL_Image and SDL_TTF.